PacktPublishing/Pragmatic-Microservices-with-CSharp-and-Azure/ch05/Readme.md

 ## Technical requirements

-What you need to go through this chapter is Docker Desktop.
-Docker Desktop is free for individual developers, education and open source communities.
+What you need to go through this chapter is **Docker Desktop**. *Docker Desktop is free for individual developers, education and open source communities.
 You can download Docker Desktop from [Docker Desktop](https://www.docker.com/products/docker-desktop/).

+### Install WSL 2

+To install the Windows Subsystem for Linux, read [How to install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl)

+### Install Docker Desktop

+To install Docker Desktop, read [Install Docker Desktop on Windows](https://docs.docker.com/docker-for-windows/install/)

+### Source Code

 The code for this chapter can be found in the following GitHub repository: https://github.com/PacktPublishing/Pragmatic-Microservices-With-CSharp-and-Azure
 The source code folder ch05 contains the code samples for this chapter.
 Most projects are the same as from the previous Chapter, but two projects have been added: the bot service uses the minimal API to automatically play games.
 This service uses the client library you created in the previous chapter. ill build multiple Docker images with this chapter.
 This project makes use of the client library you created in the previous chapter.
 With this, you will create multiple Docker containers that interact with each other.
 Another project that has been added is the games API using native AOT.